This guide covers Waitaki District only. For other parts of the Otago Region, please refer to the Zero Waste in Otago homepage.

 - Jessie Roberts Store, 4 Itchen Street, Oamaru – sells unpackaged sweets (byo bags/containers)

-- Trade Aid Oamaru, 169 Thames Street, Oamaru – Trade Aid‘s entire chocolate range comes in Econic home compostable packaging!
-Their 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable also.
+- Trade Aid Oamaru, 169 Thames Street, Oamaru – Trade Aid‘s 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable once they do wear out.
 Trade Aid’s coconut oil is one of the few on the market that does not have a plastic seal around the lid.

-- Brydone Wholefoods Store, 469 Alma-Maheno Road, Oamaru – stocks Trade Aid sugar and chocolate (which both come in home compostable packaging).
+- Brydone Wholefoods Store, 469 Alma-Maheno Road, Oamaru – stocks Trade Aid sugar (which comes in home compostable packaging).
 They also stock bulk dried organic goods.
 However,they are not keen on the idea of bulk bins or repacking customers’ own bags/containers… yet!
 We encourage locals to ask, ask, ask Brydone Wholefoods Store to provide low-waste options for their bulk goods – there are so many ways of doing it there will surely be one that suits the owners of this store.

 - Oamaru Farmers’ Market, corner of Wansbeck and Tyne Streets (next to Scott’s Brewery) – there’s nothing like going along to your local market to find packaging-free food (and also all kinds of other local creations).
 Shopping local is a great way to reduce waste because the food and goods don’t have to be packed up for travelling long distances and because you can have direct one-on-one conversations with the grower or producer, explaining that you don’t want their beautiful product in a packet, and brainstorming alternatives together (a kind of conversation/collaboration that is very difficult to have with a supermarket!!)
 For example, even if the seller has already packaged-up the goods, often you can ask to have them transferred to your own bag/container and have the seller keep their bag/container for reuse.
 Or ask the seller if they ever take back returned empties (whether glass jars for preserves or glass pottles for cosmetics/beauty products) for sterilisation and refill.
 Often the answer is yes, and you’ll also find that there are plenty of farmers and producers in around Oamaru already doing this!
 For example, check out Rasberry Cottage‘s stall, who really encourage people to either return packaging to them so they can reuse it, or BYO bags/containers (they’ll tip their pottles of berries into your own containers and keep theirs for reuse).